 [Note: In the Scope and Content description, the notation "folder 2-5" means box 2, folder 5.]

-The materials in this collection consist of records dated from the completion of Jim Elliot's elementary school years, 1941, through December, 1955, eight days before his death in Ecuador, with a few documents from later years.
-Two Bibles and a Greek New Testament belonging to Jim Elliot will be found in the Graham Center Museum.
+The materials in this collection consist of records (correspondence, tapes of sermons, journals, notebooks, Bibles, school records, poems, clippings, drawings, ) dating from the completion of Jim Elliot's elementary school years, 1941, through December, 1955, eight days before his death in Ecuador, with a few documents from later years.
+There are also two Bibles and a Greek New Testament belonging to Jim Elliot, which have his annotations.
 In several places in Elliot's journals, comments have been cut out.
 The journals were in this condition when received by the Archives.

 Typed excerpts from Elliot's letters home, assembled with topics and dates,